Take a Virtual tour of the Octagon House constructed in the early 1850’s.

 The Rich-Twinn Octagon House is of Greek Revival style with the exception of the cupola, which is of Italianate design.
 This is evident in the rounded Italianate windows, believed to be the earliest examples of Italianate windows in the area.
 It is approximately 2,600 square feet having three floors plus a cupola and is of post and beam construction.
 The house sits partially underground, a feature of approximately 10% of octagon homes.
 Inside is a beautiful restoration with interesting features, among them in-wall speaking tubes and a dumbwaiter.
 Come, and be our guest.

 Located in the Village of Akron, NY at 145 Main St. Click here for a map.
-Hours for 2015 and information for both self-guided and private tours follow.
+Hours and information for both self-guided and private tours follow.
 Any and all questions 716-542-7022.

 Self-guided tours: April through October, the 1st and 3rd Sundays of the month from 1 pm. - 3 pm.

 Private tours: Times and dates are very flexible here and arranged individually.
 Please call the Historical Society Office at 716-542-7022 to inquire about a private tour.
 Rates are $7.00 per adult or children 11 and over, $2.00 for children 6-10 years of age.

 Holiday Schedule: The house is decorated for a Victorian Christmas and tours are as follows.
-Self-guided tours are available the following Sundays: December 2, 9, and 16 from 1 pm. to 3 pm.
-The Candlelight Tour will be held Sunday, December 2nd from 5-8 pm.
+Self-guided tours are available on the following Sundays in December 2019 from 1-3 pm: December 1, 8, 15.
+The candlelight tour will be held Sunday December 1, 2019, from 5-8 pm.
 Always check the website for changes to the schedule.
 Self-Guided tour admission rates apply.

 Laurel Jones, Director